vladbatushkov/gateway/readme.md

-# Creating a GraphQL Gateway
+# GraphQL Gateway

-Tutorial to learn base concepts of GraphQL and build a Gateway API using Hot Chocolate server supporting Query, Mutation, Subscription and Schema Stitching.
+Tutorial to build a GraphQL Gateway API powered by Hot Chocolate server.
+How to work with Queries, Mutations, Subscriptions, and Schema Stitching.
+Use under the hood NoSQL databases such as Neo4j, MongoDB and Redis.

 ## Theory